davidrhoden/davidrhoden-basic-netlify/timeline/chef-m-spaghetti-h-holy-diver-mar-15-2026.md

 title: I saw Chef Menteur, Spaghetti Heist, and Brewing Means at Holy Diver.
 date: 2026-03-15T00:00:00
 excerpt: Also found myself standing between two of my exes for a while.
-summary: Also found myself standing between two of my exes for a while.
 image: /static/img/timeline/holy-diver-mar-15-2026/chef-m-holy-diver-mar-15-2026.jpeg
 tags:
   - rock